Building Permit Applications/Issuance During Marin County Health Officer Order to Shelter In Place

 - The request needs to contain the following information in order to be scheduled:

-- Day and Date of Inspection Inspections are conducted Monday through Thursday
+- Day and Date of Inspection Inspections are conducted Monday & on an as-needed basis Thursday

 - Building Permit Number